photography

 Originally from Rio de Janeiro, Marina began her career assisting in fashion and commercial photography before transitioning into photojournalism and long-term documentary projects.
 She holds a Master’s in Professional Photography from IED Madrid, where she graduated with honors, and a Law degree from PUC-Rio.

-Her stories, developed across Brazil, Venezuela, and Russia, have been featured in publications such as The Washington Post, El País, and Bloomberg, and she has collaborated with humanitarian organizations including UNHCR, DG ECHO, and Oxfam.
-In 2024, she took part in the Eddie Adams Workshop, the New York Times Portfolio Review, and the VII Foundation Seminar for South and Central America.
+Her work has been featured in publications such as The Washington Post, El País, Bloomberg, among others, and she has collaborated with humanitarian organizations including UNHCR, DG ECHO, and Oxfam.
+In 2024, she participated in the Eddie Adams Workshop, the New York Times Portfolio Review, and the VII Foundation Seminar for South and Central America.
 She was also shortlisted for the Marilyn Stafford FotoReportage Award and the Women Street Photographers Artist Residency.

-Marina is fluent in Portuguese, Spanish, and English.
+Marina has lived in several countries, including Spain, Venezuela, and Russia.
+She is fluent in Portuguese, Spanish, and English.

-Available for assignments in South America, Russia and worldwide.
+Available for assignments in South America and worldwide.

 GET IN TOUCH